slsa-framework/slsa/docs/spec/v1.0/faq.md

 instead of individuals' machines and workstations.
 Its use has also been replaced outside of the requirements as it relates to the build platform.

-## Q: How does SLSA and SLSA Provenance related to SBOM
+## Q: How does SLSA and SLSA Provenance related to SBOM?

-Software Bill of Materials (SBOM) are a frequently recommended tool for increased software supply chain rigor.
+[Software Bill of Materials (SBOM)] are a frequently recommended tool for increased software supply chain rigor.
 An SBOM is typically focused on understanding software in order to evaluate risk through known vulnerabilities and license compliance.
 These use-cases require fine-grained and timely data which can be refined to improve signal-to-noise ratio.

-SLSA Provenance and the Build track are focused on trustworthiness of the build process.
+[SLSA Provenance] and the [Build track] are focused on trustworthiness of the build process.
 To improve trustworthiness, Provenance is generated in the build platform's trusted control plane, which in practice results in it being coarse grained.